 - What is tuition assistance?

 Tuition assistance is a need-based grant that does not need to be paid back.
-All tuition assistance grants are based solely on a family’s demonstrated need as determined by Student Services and the MICDS Tuition Assistance Committee.
-More than 5.6 million dollars in tuition assistance was granted for the 2022-2023 academic year.
+All tuition assistance grants are based solely on a family’s demonstrated need as determined by Clarity and the MICDS Tuition Assistance Committee.
+More than $6.29 million in tuition assistance was granted for the 2023-2024 academic year.
 MICDS does not accept tuition payments on behalf of enrolled students from unrelated third-party organizations.